ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 # Watson NLP Runtime in a Container
-In this directory, we will learn how to serve pre-trained Watson NLP models from a standalone container.
-For the examples, we will use stock models for Sentiment Analysis and Emotion Classification.

-By standalone container, we mean that the container image is self-contained and includes both ML models and the model runtime.
-When the container runs it exposes REST and gRPC endpoints that a client program can use to run scoring against the models.
+In this tutorial you will learn how to serve stock Watson NLP models from a standalone container.
+Both the ML models and the model runtime will be packaged into the container image.
+When the container runs it exposes REST and gRPC endpoints that client programs can use to do inference on the models.

-Standalone containers are useful since they can be deployed in a variety of contexts.
-In this tutorial, we will deploy locally with Docker, which can be convenient for development.
+Standalone containers are useful since they can be deployed anywhere: your laptop using a container runtime like Docker; a Kubernetes or OpenShift cluster; or, a cloud container service like IBM Code Engine or AWS Fargate.
+In this tutorial, you will run the container on your local machine using Docker.

 In addition to serving the models, this tutorial demonstrates how to testing the service by running a simple Python client program.

+For this tutorial, you will use Watson NLP stock models for Sentiment Analysis and Emotion Classification.

 ### Architecture diagram